 - Heart diseases

-- In males: There could be loss of interest in sex, inability to have an erection, decreased sperms in the semen, and abnormal growth of breast tissue
+- In males: There could be a loss of interest in sex, inability to have an erection, decreased sperms in the semen, and abnormal growth of breast tissue.

-- In women: Milk leaking from the breast, untimely or unpredictable periods, and some women, menstrual cycles may completely stop
+- In women: Milk leaks from the breast, untimely or unpredictable periods, and in some women, menstrual cycles may completely stop

 - Increased heartbeat

 - Weight loss through the person doesn’t put in any effort regarding this.